ssddanbrown/inlets/docs/quickstart.md

 curl -d "hash this" http://gateway.mydomain.tk/hash
 ```

-You will see the traffic pass between the exit node / server and your development machine.
+You will see the traffic pass between the exit server / server and your development machine.
 You'll see the hash message appear in the logs as below:

 ```sh
 ~/go/src/github.com/alexellis/hash-browns$ port=3000 go run main.go